 According to Satya, Microsoft’s mission is to empower every person and organization on the planet to achieve more.
 What a simple mission statement!

 In his most recent tour of Europe, Satya repeated this mission at the beginning of his speech everywhere he gave it.
-For public relations, this is important.
-Putting the whole world in the know about the exact mission your company intends to fulfill is a great way of driving the story about the company home.
+This is an important element of good public relations.
+Making sure the world knows about the exact mission your company intends to fulfill is a great way of driving the story about the company home.
 The airwaves will speak of this very message as will the media outlets that publish in print and online.
 This way, your mission will keep spreading, and you get a lot of goodwill from the people that know about your company and hear this message.

 In a myriad of ways, this PR strategy has helped Microsoft change how people view it.
 It has assisted in improving the company’s perceptions by developers, industry participants, investors, and consumers.
-Sometimes, the best PR strategy is to ensure that you repeat the same message over and over again as Satya’s last 4 years have demonstrated.
+Sometimes, the best PR strategy is to ensure that you repeat the same message over and over again as Satya has demonstrated over the last 5 years.

 9. Embracing a growth mindset